-1 Press P MODE/ ☐ repeatedly.
+1 Press P MODE/

+Frepeatedly.

 Each time you press the button, the play mode changes as follows:

-Display window on the remote control Play mode indication
+Play mode indication

-Indication 1) Play mode (none) (normal play) All the tracks are played once.
-1 (single-track play) A single track is played once. (bookmark play) Bookmarked tracks play back in order of their track number.
+Indication 1) Play mode (none) (normal Play) All the tracks are played once.
+1 (single-track play) A single track is played once.
+(Bookmark play) Bookmarked tracks play back in order of their track number.
 SHUF (shuffle play) All the tracks are played in random order.
 PGM (program play) Tracks are played in the order that you specified.

 1) Group play mode () appears whenever you play a disc with group settings.
-For more details, see "Selecting the play mode for group play (Group Play Mode)" (page 44).
+For more details, see "Playing a track in group play" (page 51).